 The flowers produced by mature plants are rather interesting and unusual.
-The fruit stem normally requires 3 to 4 months to mature following its appearance.
+After pollination takes place, the fruit requires 3 to 4 months to mature.
 Once the upper fruits begin to turn yellow, cut off the entire fruiting stem.
 You can hang the stem, with its attached fruits, in a cool, dry place to ripen.
-The fruits seem to develop their flavor better when removed from the plant before ripening.
+The remaining fruits develop their flavor better when removed from the plant before ripening.